Collaborators: Xiuchuan Liu and Xunan Yang, Ph.D. students in Statistics at the University of South Carolina.

 • $P_3 = (x_3, y_3)$

-We want to find the radius $R$ of the circumcircle passing through these three points.
+We calculate the radius $R$ of the circumcircle defined by these points.

 \[D = 2 \cdot (x_1(y_2 - y_3) + x_2(y_3 - y_1) + x_3(y_1 - y_2))\]